 Please call 336-725-5371 or email firstname.lastname@example.org if you have any questions.

-Click here to download the College Fair/College Visit form.
+Click here to submit your College Fair/Visit form.
+No signatures required!

-During these sessions and webinars, you will learn about the Crosby Scholars Senior Program requirements, and how Crosby Scholars supports you through the college admission and financial aid processes, including your enrollment decision!
+During Think Like a Senior, you will learn about the Crosby Scholars Senior Program requirements and how Crosby Scholars will help you through the college admission and financial aid process–including your enrollment decision!

 Each high school junior must complete all junior year program requirements to be eligible for membership in the Senior Program.
 The Crosby Scholars Program does not accept new applications to join or rejoin the Program during the senior year.

-Each junior in the Program has access to a quarterly newsletter titled destinationcollege2021.
-It is published to keep students informed of activities, deadlines, and announcements.
+Each junior in the Program has access to a newsletter titled destinationcollege2023.
+It is created to keep students informed of activities, deadlines, and announcements.
 Each newsletter offers appropriate advice and assistance for a specific period of time.
 The link to the newsletter is emailed to Juniors and their parents/guardians.